AthHalf 2018 Training Program

 Alright all you AthHalf-ers… it’s time to start training and we’re here to help!

-The AthHalf has partnered with Fleet Feet Sports Athens once again to host the FREE AthHalf training program.
+The AthHalf has partnered with Fleet Feet Athens once again to host the FREE AthHalf training program.
 The training plan includes a free weekly group run that begins at 7:00 AM on Saturday mornings, starting on August 4, 2018 and running consecutively until Saturday, October 13, 2018.
 Please note that group runs may begin earlier than 7:00 AM as you get into heavier mileage later in training.
-AthHalf participants interested in joining the free training program will meet at Fleet Feet Sports Athens at 1694 S. Lumpkin St., Athens, GA
+AthHalf participants interested in joining the free training program will meet at Fleet Feet Athens at 1694 S. Lumpkin St., Athens, GA

 Before You Start, A Note About Base Mileage